imnazake/gameplay-message-router/README.md

 ![](/Docs/Capture09.PNG)

-After placing both of the actors in the level when you begin play you should see the message display on the screen.
+After placing both of the actors in the level when you begin play you should see the message displayed on the screen.

 ![](/Docs/Capture10.PNG)